lukekarrys/metalsmith-dayone/README.md

 Once you have all your exported Day One data in a directory, just point the `source` method at that directory.

 This will result in the `destination` directory having an `html` file for each entry!
-It will also copy any photos to the directory.
+It will also copy any referenced photos to that directory.

 ```js
 require('metalsmith')(__dirname)